• Skip to primary navigation

 Once the oil is heated up place the tortilla in seam side down.
 Fry for 2 minutes, then flip.

-Fry for another 2 minutes then place on a plate lined with paper towels to drain.
+Fry for another 2 minutes then place on a paper towel lined plate to drain.

 Work on 3 taquitos at a time, so this will take about 4 batches.